Lehigh Valley Steam

 Lehigh Valley Steam was a soccer club that competed in the A-League in 1999.
 Based in Lehigh Valley, Pennsylvania, the club has problems securing a home stadium and folded after a single season.
 The club featured future U.S. national team player Kerry Zavagnin and was coached by Daryl Shore.

+The team name was decided through a "Name the Soccer Team Contest", with eight different contestants submitting "Lehigh Valley Steam" or slight variants for the name.